matthewlong29/PareAndFlourish_Site/_posts/2017-08-20-how-to-ask-for-a-raise-and-get-it.md

 <hr class="secondary">

 Have some tips for negotiating a raise?
-Let us know in the comments or tweet @pareandflourish.